burlachenkok/burlachenkok.github.io/_posts/2024-11-07-extra-comments-in-dcgd-permk-aes.md

 ---
 layout: post
 title: Extra Comments on the paper Federated Learning is Better with Non-Homomorphic Encryption
-published: false
+published: true
 ---

 Extra Comments on the paper Federated Learning is Better with Non-Homomorphic Encryption *Published on 05 December 2023*

 ---

 Homomorphic encryption has been a highly discussed topic in recent research, particularly regarding its potential use in privacy-preserving Federated Learning (FL).
-In collaboration with my great peers, [Abdulmajeed Alrowith](https://www.linkedin.com/in/aalrowithi?originalSubdomain=sa), [Fahad Ali Albalawi](https://www.linkedin.com/in/fahad-albalawi-49b55759/), and Prof. [Peter Richtárik](https://richtarik.org/) we explored an intriguing connection between **discrete math cryptographic primitives** and **continuous optimization**.
+In collaboration with my great peers, [Abdulmajeed Alrowith](https://www.linkedin.com/in/aalrowithi?originalSubdomain=sa), [Fahad Ali Albalawi](https://www.linkedin.com/in/fahad-albalawi-49b55759/), and Prof. [Peter RichtÃ¡rik](https://richtarik.org/) we explored an intriguing connection between **discrete math cryptographic primitives** and **continuous optimization**.

 Our work, titled **"Federated Learning is Better with Non-Homomorphic Encryption,"** was accepted as part of the technical program for the [4th International Workshop on Distributed Machine Learning (DistributedML 2023)](https://distributedml.org/), which was co-located with [CoNext](https://co-next.org/) on **8th December 2023**.